leanprover/theorem_proving_in_lean4/inductive_types.md

 declaration is optional.
 We can also separate constructors using a comma instead of ``|``.

-We will see below that the arguments to the constructors can include objects of type ``Foo``, subject to a certain "positivity" constraint, which guarantees that elements of ``Foo`` are built from the bottom up.
+We will see below that the arguments of the constructors can include objects of type ``Foo``, subject to a certain "positivity" constraint, which guarantees that elements of ``Foo`` are built from the bottom up.
 Roughly speaking, each ``...`` can be any arrow type constructed from